Test the waters with these economical 9mm carbine options.

 - Thureon Defense Standard Carbine

-Gun trends come and they go, but among the most enduring has been one of the most controversial – pistol-caliber long guns.
+Gun trends come and go, but among the most enduring has been one of the most controversial – pistol-caliber long guns.
 The concept of a carbine or rifle that grazes on handgun ammunition is nearly the same vintage as America’s love affair with firearms.

 Today, the practicality of pistol-caliber carbines is hotly debated.
 Truly, few subjects outside of politics and religion ignite passions as quickly.
 To some, such carbines are analogous to outfitting a Formula One racer with a moped engine.
 To others, they’re the ideal economical plinker, wieldy home-defense option and perfect survival tool.
 Each has valid points, and maybe you’ve thought you’d like to investigate the matter first-hand to make up your mind.